Rajashree-Deshmukh/DevOps_Assign02/README.md

 2.Go to cloned repo directory and Build image using command :- cd DevOps_Assign02

-   docker build . -t assign02
+   docker build . -t assign2

 3. Start the container using command :-

-   docker run --name dev_assign02 -p3306:3306 -d assign02
+   docker run --name dos_assign02 -p3306:3306 -d assign2

 4. Connect to MYSQL using a bash shell using command :-

-   docker exec -it dev_assign02 /bin/bash
+   docker exec -it dos_assign02 /bin/bash

-5. start MYSQL with Username = admin   and   Password = admin   using command :-
+5. start MYSQL with Username = pucsd   and   Password = pucsd   using command :-

-   mysql -uadmin -padmin
+   mysql -upucsd -ppucsd

 6.After Successful connection with MYSQL we can see Database = pucsdStudent and Table = Student and we can get whole data using command :-